 A need to address the social and emotional wellbeing of individuals in communities at risk.
 Specific actions in this area require further consultation and identification.

-8. Increasing support for GPs and general practice
+8. Increasing support for general practice

 General practice is an essential component of the mental health and AOD service system.
 Consideration of how best to support and value the GP workforce and the primary care sector in the longer term management of consumers with mental health and drug and alcohol issues was raised.